AlexAlexandreAlves/NLWeSports/README.md

 # NLWeSports
-NlweSports New project using React+Typescript and ReactNative to application mobile.
+NlweSports New project using React+Typescript to web app.